V4Fire/Client/src/components/super/i-block/README.md

 #### skeleton

-Used for rendering a fallback content such as a loading indicators (skeletons).
-If necessary, this block should be overridden in the component that extends the `i-block` superclass.
+A block for rendering fallback content such as loading indicators or skeletons.
+If necessary, this block should be overridden in the component that extends the `iBlock` superclass.